Vikramaditya: Bhavishya Purana

 Paramara-era legends associate the Paramara rulers with legendary kings, in order to enhance the Paramara imperial claims.
 The Bhavishya Purana, an ancient Hindu text which has been edited till as late as 19th century, connects Vikramaditya to the Paramaras.
 According to the text (3.1.6.45-7.4), the first Paramara king was Pramara (born from a fire pit at Mount Abu, thus an Agnivansha).
 Vikramaditya, Shalivahana and Bhoja are described as Pramara's descendants and members of the Paramara dynasty.

 According to the Bhavishya Purana, when the world was degraded by non-Vedic faiths, Shiva sent Vikramaditya to earth and established a throne decorated with 32 designs for him (a reference to Simhasana Dvatrimsika).
-Shiva's wife, Parvati, created a vetala to protect Vikramaditya and instruct him with riddles (a reference to Baital Pachisi legends).
+Shiva's wife, Parvati, created a vetala to protect Vikramaditya and instruct him with riddles (a reference to Vetala Panchavimshati legends).
 After hearing the vetala's stories, Vikramaditya performed an ashvamedha (horse sacrifice).
-The wandering of the sacrificial horse defined the boundary of Vikramaditya's empire: the Indus River in the west, Badaristhana (Badrinath) in the north, Kapila in the east and Setubandha (Rameshwaram) in the south.
+The wandering of the sacrificial horse defined the boundary of Vikramaditya's empire: the Indus River in the west, Badaristhana (Badrinath) in the north, Kapila in the east and Setubandha (Rameswaram) in the south.
 The emperor united the four Agnivanshi clans by marrying princesses from the three non-Paramara clans: Vira from the Chauhan clan, Nija from the Chalukya clan, and Bhogavati from the Parihara clan.
 All the gods except Chandra celebrated his success (a reference to the Chandravanshis, rivals of Suryavanshi clans such as the Paramaras).

 There were 18 kingdoms in Vikramaditya's empire of Bharatavarsha (India).
 After a flawless reign, he ascended to heaven.
 At the beginning of the Kali Yuga, Vikramaditya came from Kailasa and convened an assembly of sages from the Naimisha Forest.
 Gorakhnath, Bhartrhari, Lomaharsana, Saunaka and other sages recited the Puranas and the Upapuranas.
 A hundred years after Vikramaditya's death, the Shakas invaded India again.
 Shalivahana, Vikramaditya's grandson, subjugated them and other invaders.
 Five hundred years after Shalivahana's death, Bhoja defeated later invaders.

 Jain legends

 Several works by Jain authors contain legends about Vikramaditya, including:

 Few references to Vikramaditya exist in Jain literature before the mid-12th century, although Ujjain appears frequently.
 After the Jain king Kumarapala (r.
 1143–1172), Jain writers started to compare Kumarapala to Vikramaditya.
 By the end of the 13th century, legends featuring Vikramaditya as a Jain emperor began surfacing.
-A major theme in Jain tradition is that the Jain acharya Siddhasena Divakara converted Vikramaditya to Jainism.
+A major theme in Jain tradition is that the Śvetāmbara Jain acharya Siddhasena Divakara converted Vikramaditya to Jainism.
 He is said to have told Vikramaditya that 1,199 years after him, there would be another great king like him (Kumarapala).

 Jain tradition originally had four Simhasana-related stories and four vetala-related puzzle stories.
 Later Jain authors adopted the 32 Simhasana Dvatrimsika and 25 Vetala Panchavimshati stories.

 The Jain author Hemachandra names Vikramaditya as one of four learned kings; the other three are Shalivahana, Bhoja and Munja.
 Merutunga's Vicarasreni places his victory at Ujjain in 57 BCE, and hints that his four successors ruled from 3 to 78 CE.